Aston Martin RHAM/1: 1978

-1979 Le Mans 24 Hour
+1979

 RHAM/1 next appeared at the Silverstone Six Hours in May 1979, considerably lightened and re-modeled with a lower roof line, steeply raked windscreen, huge front air dam and dropped bonnet line.
 While beneath the bonnet was a twin-turbocharged version of the Aston V8 engine with fuel injection in place of the Weber carburettors, reducing boost pressure to give maximum power output of 650 bhp in race specification.
 But this reduced fuel consumption to around 4 mpg.
 The brakes were enlarged again, to 13" all round and water cooling was developed to help cool them (to be used at Le Mans).
 350 lb in weight was also removed, in non Le Mans trim (no extra lights or equipment).

 For the race at Silverstone Hamilton was joined by David Preece and Derek Bell, but Hamilton would not race, only working in the pits.
-After a De Dion tube in the rear suspensison broke whilst Hamilton was driving in the practice.
+After a De Dion tube in the rear suspension broke whilst Hamilton was driving in the practice.
 The car qualified 11th out of 25 entrants, with Bell recording 1 minute 37.54 seconds.
 In the race the car suffered trouble with brake fade and oil breathing problems, the car dropped down to 21st place after 1 hour 30 minutes, but back up to 17th after 3 hours.
 RHAM/1 finished 13th overall and 6th in class, after being hampered with more problems, of a blown tyre and small engine fire.

-Hamilton received sponsorshop for the 1979 Le Mans 24 hour from fellow AMOC member, Peter Millward through his company Link Systems.
+Hamilton received sponsorship for the 1979 Le Mans 24 hour from fellow AMOC member, Peter Millward through his company Link Systems.
 The car would again compete in the GTP class, weighing 1,546 kg it was again the heaviest in the class.
 Before the race the gearbox and engine were changed due to not being able to select first gear.
 During the race (with the same set of drivers as Silverstone that year) the V8 proved capable of lapping many seconds quicker than in 1977 (7.32 seconds).
 But the car suffered more problems, with an ongoing oil leak and then, after it had only competed 2 hours and 45 minutes (21 laps) of the race, a connecting rod broke due to a melted and holed piston.